Building a Nonviolent Direct Action Campaign

 You can certainly take this course as an individual or with a few friends.
 In fact, understanding direct action campaigns may help you see what kind of group you’d like to form or join.
 That said, nonviolent direct action is a team sport, so you’ll need a group to carry out the kinds of tactics we’ll be discussing.
 If you are thinking of rounding up some folks, check out this article by George Lakey about what kinds of skills are needed in a campaign.

 What if I can’t afford it?

 I want to make the empowering material in this course available to as many people as possible.
 If you are an individual for whom cost is a barrier, please click here to apply for financial aid.
 Whether you are an individual or a group, you may have resources in your community that can support you, which will also help your community become more invested in what you’re doing.
 Groups in particular might consider doing a Kickstarter campaign or other type of fundraising event, both to defray the cost of the class and to help you identify future potential supporters.

 Why do you charge for this course?
 Shouldn’t social change work be free?

 After the election I felt called to put aside some of my other work to help people meet this urgent, historic moment.
 Unfortunately, I am not in a position to do that for free.
-Even if I were, I would suggest that it’s important for us to value the skills involved in effective social change work, the way we value other kinds of services and training.
-For example, if I had a bad day and needed a friend to listen to me after work, I would not expect to pay them, but if I went to a professional therapist for sustained and skillful support, I would expect to pay them for their time and expertise.
+Even if I were, I believe it’s important for us to value the skills involved in effective social change work, the way we value other kinds of services and training.
+Here’s an analogy: if I had a bad day and needed a friend to listen to me after work, I would not expect to pay them, but if I went to a professional therapist for sustained and skillful support, I would expect to pay them for their time and expertise.
 In fact, I would welcome it because I think the world needs more people able to sustain themselves by providing that service, not fewer.